Terminator (franchise): Terminator: Dark Fate (2019)

 Terminator: Dark Fate is the sixth installment of the franchise and a direct sequel to Terminator 2: Judgment Day.
 It is directed by Tim Miller and was released in the U.S. on November 1, 2019.
 It stars Linda Hamilton and Arnold Schwarzenegger, reprising their roles as Sarah Connor and the Terminator, respectively.
 The film also stars Mackenzie Davis, Natalia Reyes and Gabriel Luna.
 Jude Collie and Brett Azar were also cast as a young John Connor and a younger T-800, respectively.

 The previous film, Terminator Genisys, had been intended as the first in a new stand-alone film trilogy, but the planned sequels were canceled following the film's disappointing box-office performance.
 The producer of that film, David Ellison, recruited James Cameron to produce a new film with him, which would become Terminator: Dark Fate.

 In the film, the machines send a Terminator, Rev-9 (Luna), back in time to eliminate Dani Ramos (Reyes), whose destiny is linked to the Human Resistance's war against them.
-The Resistance sends one of their soldiers Grace (Davis) back to protect her and a chain of events lead Grace and Dani to join forces with Sarah Connor and the T-800.
+The Resistance sends one of their soldiers, Grace (Davis), back to protect her, and a chain of events leads Grace and Dani to join forces with Sarah Connor and the T-800.

 The writers' room included Josh Friedman, creator of the television series Terminator: The Sarah Connor Chronicles.
 Other writers included David S. Goyer, Justin Rhodes and Billy Ray.
 The creative team stated that the new film would feature a young 18- to 21-year-old, who could potentially lead the franchise should the first film be successful.
 Miller made mention of creating a theme park attraction akin to T2 3-D: Battle Across Time should the film prove successful.
 Because the series deals with time-travel, the film ignores the premise of the last three films and the TV series and is not titled Terminator 6, as it is also a direct sequel to Terminator 2: Judgment Day.
 Filming began in Isleta del Moro, Almería on June 4, 2018, shooting for a month there, before shooting the rest in the United States.

 This film was intended as the first in a new trilogy of Terminator films, but these plans were canceled due to very mixed audience reactions and the film's underperforming box office record.